 What are the best places to stay in Barcelona?

-If you want to stay in the busiest and most central part of the city, you couldn’t pick anywhere better than Las Ramblas.
+If you want to stay in the busiest and most central part of the city, you can’t pick anywhere better than Las Ramblas.
 However, the nightlife here means it’s not ideal if you’re traveling with family.

 Quieter neighborhoods that are still central include the Gothic Quarter (Barri Gòtic) or Barceloneta by the beach.
 Or check out this review of the Melia Barcelona Sarria if you’re a football fan.